maoxuli/netb/netb/README.md

 - TcpSocket
 - UdpSocket

-## Asynchronous I/O facility
+## Event-driven notifications

-Socket multiplexing and multi-threading is the major way to implement asynchronous I/O. NetB introduced the callback style asynchronous I/O interface, which is driven by internal socket multiplexing and multi-threading.
+Socket multiplexing with event-driven notifications is the major way to implement asynchronous I/O. NetB introduced the callback style asynchronous I/O interface, which is driven by internal socket ready events.
+The model is an event handler per socket, and an event loop per thread.
 The implementation is in classes listed below:

+- EventHandler
 - EventSelector
-- EventHandler
-- SocketPipe
 - EventLoop
 - EventLoopThread

 ## Asynchronous Socket I/O

 - AsyncTcpAcceptor
 - AsyncTcpSocket
 - AsyncUdpSocket

-## I/O buffer and message packaging
+## I/O buffer and protocol message serialization

 - StreamBuffer
 - StreamWriter